DavidHe1127/Mr.He_HandBook/Web,Networking,System/README.md

 - It's a new kind of code that can be compiled (ahead of time) down into a binary format that browsers can read.
 This means that high-level languages (C, C++) can be compiled down into a format that is legible to the browser.
 For developers that want to do some heavy computing on the web, this is a huge plus.
 - At the time of writing, it does not support `DOM access` - so JS is still needed.

 ---

+### idempotent
+In the context of API server, idempotent means each request must be independent, produce the same outcome, and not related to the previous one.
+So, when it is multiple API instances, then it doesn’t matter to which server request is redirected.

+---